awwright/node-rdf/README.md

-# RDF API implementation for Node.js
+# RDF Interfaces implementation for Node.js

 An RDF Interfaces implementation in ECMAScript, designed for Node.js, to implement RDF datatypes with Javascript types and provide related APIs and in-memory utilities.